shortnamesalex/Alexsevka/README.md

 1. [Go to the Releases Page](https://github.com/shortnamesalex/Alexsevka/releases)
 2. Find the latest prebuilt zip and download the file.
 3. Unzip the file and install the fonts on your system.

+The typeface comes in hinted and unhinted flavours.
+Choose one of your picking.

 ## License & Credits